pwittchen/wittchen.io/source/_drafts/publishing-jvm-library-to-maven-central.md

 ---
-title: Publishing JVM library to Maven Central Repository
+title: Publishing a JVM library to the Maven Central Repository
 tags:
     - java
     - maven